Thursday, April 30, 2009

 *Next, wait five or so minutes so the hair can permanently assume its current shape.

-plopping.[2]
+*Decrease the drying time of your hair by plopping.[2]
 Spread an old t-shirt or micro-fiber towel onto a flat surface (such as the toilet with seat down).

 * Bend over at the waist and position your hair in the middle of the cloth.
 With your head touching the cloth, drape the back section of cloth over your head.
 Twist the sides until they form "sausage rolls" and clip or tie them at the base of your neck.
 After 15-30 minutes remove the cloth.
 If your hair is frizzy after plopping lightly graze the hair with gel.

 Plopping works best for medium to long length curly hair.
 The curls usually become weirdly squished after plopping in shorter hair.
-See
+See How to Plop Your Hair for more info. as well.

 A hair dryer with a bowl diffuser